 Another safety item I recommend is a rubber doorstop.
 Usually, you will have a lock if you have a private room, but just in case, you don’t shove a doorstop beneath the door will make it difficult for people to enter your room.

 If you are worried about spilling your shampoo or body wash or even your contact lens solutions; it makes sense to purchase these containers.
 They come in various size and travel-friendly with a ziplock bag as well.
 Must have when you travel with carrying on only.

 If you are going to be hiking or trekking somewhere a bit chilly like I did at Mt Everest Base Camp, the Therma CELL Heated Insoles can keep your feet both warm and dry throughout the journey.
-They incorporate water-resistant material and an in-built shoe thermostat to make your trip as comfortable and high-tech as possible.
-Also, they come in various sizes.
+They incorporate water resistant material and an in-built shoe thermostat to make your trip as comfortable and high-tech as possible.
+Also, they come in various size.

 Now there is a solution.
 The Sandless Beach Tote is made of woven strands of PVC and/or PE material that are ideally spaced to drop the sand but nothing else.
 And the material is also mold/mildew resistant, so there’s no need to worry about moisture.
 Its strong stitches won’t easily break, and it has a handy pocket inside to keep your phone/wallet dry.